Help Needed to Save 1,000 acres in Northern Escondido!

 Mark Twain famously said, “Buy land, they’re not making it anymore.”

-With your help, we can save these properties!
+With your help, we can SAVE1000acres!
 Donations are tax deductible.

 Recent media coverage about our 1,000 Acres Campaign:

 - 1/1/17, The Coast News Group, “Escondido Creek Conservancy aims to add 1,000 acres”

 - 11/17/16, Valley Roadrunner, “Valleyites learn about efforts to preserve 1,000 acres of habitat”

 - 10/2/16, The San Diego Union-Tribune article and video, “Greenbelt planned along Escondido Creek”